Sanskar-16/Sanskar-16.github.io/README.md

 ### Communications Officer (January 2021  – Current)
 University of Essex - VTeam (Animal protection project)
 - Emailing new volunteers, welcoming them to the project.
-- Sending weekly emails to volunteers that are “Ready to Volunteer”, telling them session times, location (Zoom meeting ID for now) etc.
+- Sending weekly emails to volunteers that are “Ready to Volunteer”, telling them session times, location (Zoom meeting ID for now), etc.
 - Changing the status of volunteers on GradIntel.
 - Telling Session Leaders who are attending their session.
 - Helping with session planning.
-Sharing completed session plan with session leaders, volunteers and VTeam.
+Sharing completed session plan with session leaders, volunteers, and VTeam.
 - Helping to promote the project through stalls/lectures/society socials (mostly on social media right now - Facebook pages, Instagram, etc.)
 - Helping in creating promotional material.
 - Ensure project descriptions are up-to-date and relevant